Quantum Double Lock-in Amplifier

-where $\rho_{ij,n}$ is the density matrix element at time $t_n=n\tau_m$ and is proportional to the measurement signal $P_{\uparrow,n}^\textrm{sum}$ of Eq.~\eqref{Psum} (see Appendix D for more details).
-Hence, one can extract the weak signal from $\rho_{55,n}$ which is proportional to the CPT light absorption and can be detected via a photodetector~\cite{RFNPJ2021,GSPOSA2011}.
-According to Eq.~\eqref{rho55(0)}, we can derive
+with the density matrix element $\rho_{ij,n}$ at time $t_n=n\tau_m$ being proportional to the measurement signal $P_{\uparrow,n}^\textrm{sum}$ given in Eq.~\eqref{Psum}.
+According to Eq.\eqref{rho55(0)}, one can extract the weak signal from the common exicted-state population $\rho_{55,n}$, which is proportional to the CPT light absorption and can be detected via a photodetector~\cite{RFNPJ2021,GSPOSA2011}.
+For a strong signal, we define